wagenaartje/neataptic/README.md

 ```

 # Example
 **At this moment, i'm busy developing the Evolution() object.
 I want to rebuild the way connections work so breeding nodes can be easier.
-Stay tuned**
+Stay tuned.
+Further progress will be based on this paper. http://nn.cs.utexas.edu/downloads/papers/stanley.gecco02_1.pdf .
+After that work is done, this library will be renamed.
+(NEATaptic?)**

 This is an example of the creation and loop of a genetic neural network.
 The goal of this genetic algorithm is too create a population that will output a value that is as high as possible (=`1`) when inputted `0`.
 Please note that this is just an example, and this problem is much easier to 'solve' by backpropagating.